Specialist Library for East Asian Law

 Akquise_JapanPhoto: Julius Weitzdörfer

-The specialised library on East Asian law, which consists mainly of original literature, includes standard legal works and textbooks, law codes and legal commentaries as well as collections of case law alongside a considerable number of commemorative publications, conference proceedings, and monographs.
-They are supplemented by selected regional works on politics, economics and society as well as (specialised) dictionaries.
+The specialised library on East Asian law, which primarily consists of original literature, includes standard legal works and textbooks, collections of legislation and commentaries and of law reports, alongside a significant number of commemorative publications, conference proceedings and monographs.
+These are supplemented by selected regional works on politics, economics and society as well as (technical) dictionaries.

-By 2025, all 2,721 works and journals previously only catalogued in the general catalogue CiNii will also be catalogued in Alma.
+By the end of 2026, all 2,721 works and journals previously only catalogued in the general catalogue CiNii will also be catalogued in Alma.

-The special collections on Japan, Korea and Taiwan are located at call numbers 203, 205 and 206, respectively; these call numbers are currently in the basement of Building B of the FernUniversität's University Library.
-Call numbers 166 and 204 also contain:
+The special collections on Japan, Korea and Taiwan are located at shelfmarks 203, 205 and 206, respectively; these shelfmarks are currently in the lower ground floor of Building B of the FernUniversität in Hagen’s University Library.
+Shelfmarks 166 and 204 also contain:

-• Between 2022 and 2024, all journals and collections of case law were looked through, organised and provisionally inventoried; duplicates were removed, missing copies were purchased in antiquarian bookshops to fill gaps, and work began on binding and listing the already complete volumes.
+• Between 2022 and 2026, all journals and law reports were reviewed, organised and provisionally inventoried; duplicates were removed, missing copies were purchased via antiquarian booksellers to fill gaps, and work began on binding and shelving the already complete volumes.

 Bücherspenden aus KoreaPhoto: Fernuniversität